 In my articles on losing weight, getting healthier and living longer, you will remember me saying that what tastes good isn’t necessarily good for you.

 We can make a quick analogy.
-If you married someone pleasing to the eye and they had a habit of cheating on you, that would not be a good marriage.
+If you married someone pleasing to the eye and they had a habit of infidelity, that would not be a good marriage.
 In other words, are your favorite foods loving you back?

-If your partner were cheating on you, how would you feel?
+If your partner is not faithful, how would you feel?
 You would probably be hurting.
 That’s what food that is bad for you does.
 Listen to how you feel whatever you eat and I’ll bet certain foods make you feel better than others.
 Nutrient dense food energizes you while the not so healthy may make you feel like taking a nap.

 ‘Old habits die hard.
 Changing your habits is a process that involves several stages.
 Sometimes it takes a while before changes become new habits.
 And, you may face roadblocks along the way [1 niddk.nih.gov/health-information/diet-nutrition/changing-habits-better-health]’.